jayywiz/SE_Mining-Challenge24/README.md

 Our Research Questions:

 I.	    How accurately can we predict the length of a conversation with ChatGPT based on the initial prompt and context provided?\
 II.
-To what extent can ChatGPT effectively respond to various programming languages?\
+How satisfactory is the ChatGPT respond to various programming languages based on the developer's prompts?\
 III.
 At what stage of the conversation on average does ChatGPT fail in a particular coding language?